-- 1. Knowingly being in the company of anyone who is using illegal drugs. - 2.
+- 1. Knowingly being in the presence of illegal drugs. - 2.
 Possession or consumption of: illegal drugs (including marijuana), salvia divinorum, prescription medications belonging to another individual, or over-the-counter substances, nitrous oxide, or other available substances to "get high" or induce a mind-altering state. - 3.
-Possession, use, manufacture, distribution, or sale of drug paraphernalia or other items used in preparing or consuming illegal drugs (including marijuana). - 4.
-Promotion of illegal drugs (including marijuana). - 5.
+Possession, use, manufacture, distribution, or sale of drug paraphernalia or other items used in preparing or consuming illegal drugs (including marijuana).

+- 4. Promotion of illegal drugs (including marijuana). - 5.
 Providing or sharing drugs - 6.
 Distribution, sale, or manufacture of drugs (marijuana, mushrooms, prescription drugs, etc.).
 This includes - a.
 Manufacturing or cultivation of drugs, on or off campus, - b.
 Sale or distribution of drugs or intention of sale or distribution. - 7.
-Smoking on any and all Northeastern University property.
+Smoking on any and all University property.

-In addition to imposition of disciplinary sanctions under University procedures, including suspension or separation from the University for such acts, students and employees may face prosecution and imprisonment under Federal and applicable North Carolina laws which make such acts criminal offenses.
+In addition to imposition of disciplinary sanctions under University procedures, including suspension or separation from the University for such acts, students and employees may face prosecution and imprisonment under Federal and applicable North Carolina laws, which make such acts criminal offenses.

-The Office of Student Conduct and Conflict Resolution (OSCCR) impose disciplinary sanctions for student violations of the University's AOD policies.
+OSCCR impose disciplinary sanctions for student violations of the University's alcohol or drug policies.
 Sanctioning of students in violation of any alcohol or drug related policies may include a combination of active and inactive sanctions.